one-commercial-partner/OCPScale/Business Applications/Study Groups/readme.md

-# Study Group COntent will be posted here
+# Study Group Content will be posted here